Skip to main content

 dynamicTrailDistance = ta.atr(atrPeriod) * atrMultiplier

-// Apply in exit logic
+// Apply it to your exit

-strategy.exit("Dynamic TP Trail", "Long", trail_points=dynamicTrailDistance,
+strategy.exit("Smart Trail", "Long", trail_points=dynamicTrailDistance,

 trail_offset=0, when=high >= activationLevel)